shelkmike/Mabs/README.md

 Briefly, Mabs works as follows:
 1) It makes a series of genome assemblies by Hifiasm or Flye, using different values of parameters of these programs.
 Mabs uses special tricks to accelerate the assembly process.
 2) For each genome assembly, Mabs evaluates the quality of BUSCO genes' assembly using a special metric that I call "AG".
 For how AG is calculated, see [calculate_AG](#internal_link_to_calculate_AG).
-3) The genome assembly with the largest AG is condidered the best.
+3) The genome assembly with the largest AG is considered the best.

 Mabs is, on average, 3 times slower than Hifiasm or Flye, but usually produces better or equal assemblies.
 For details, see <i>a link to BioRxiv will be here in a few days</i>.
 <br><br>